All Episodes

 We have no business doing anything.

-It's none our business.
+It's not our business.

 And in the process, we have created all of these circumstances that now somebody's out there saying they at least want to tackle and try.

-And then Cuomo getting real excited because Friedman's getting more excited.
+And then Cuomo, getting real excited because Friedman's getting more excited.

-Cuomo says Trump supporters would say that Hillary Clinton checks every box as someone who's tired of politicians and say one thing and do nothing, that she's tired of worn out, and she fills every checkbox like that.
+Cuomo says Trump supporters would say that Hillary Clinton checks every box as someone who's tired of politicians who say one thing and do nothing, that she's tired of worn out, and she fills every checkbox like that.

 What do you say to that, Friedman?